 I launched this page, Word & Sole, in 2008.

 What began as simply a space to share my typed writing slowly grew a following, a network, and a sense of unity.
 I felt connected to my readers and empowered to be my most honest and transparent self.
 And I realized that people desperately need places like this.
 We need to read others’ thoughts.
 We need to be connected and understood.
 And above all, we need to know we’re not alone.

 I created Word & Sole because I was desperate to share my heart, but it wasn’t always easy.
 I’ve shared about my writing journey many times, and one of the aspects I have to be honest about is my fear to start.
 I was paralyzed, at first, by people reading what I had to say.
 As a ‘recovering perfectionist,’ as I’ve called myself, it’s hard to be vulnerable when you know your writing isn’t perfect.
 But good thing no one’s is.

 Learning to let go of that expectation and truly be free has been my biggest obstacle, lesson, and joy.
-But creating this blog has taught me that when we allow ourselves to be imperfect and we embrace our mistakes—we grow.
+But creating this page, and then developing it as a creative ‘hub’ and community, has taught me that when we allow ourselves to be imperfect and we embrace our mistakes—we grow.

 One of the most powerful things I can do as a writer is use this space for openness.

 So if you’re reading these pages, first, thank you.
 Thank you for coming into this space with a desire to learn, to share, and to celebrate humanness.
-You’ll find, in this blog, my deepest musings and thoughts.
+You’ll find, on this website, coaching and writing/editing services.
+You’ll see what I offer and how I help other writers (and humans) pursue their goals relentlessly and without burning out.
 You’ll find practical guides and products.
 You’ll find ramblings, personal essays, poems, and contemplations.
-Some pieces dive into the heartbreak and pain I’ve experienced over the years.
-And some will celebrate my biggest triumphs and special moments.
+You’ll also see work from other writers, sharing their advice, notes, tips, and thoughts as they grow their writing and careers.